mefaxas-crypto/pcg-tortuga-yola/docs/userguide.md

 ## 2. User Roles & Permissions

 - **Admin**: The superuser.
 Has unrestricted access to everything, including user and system settings.
-- **Manager**: Can do everything an Admin can do *except* manage users and core application settings.
-They can create ingredients, manage suppliers, handle all purchasing, run reports, and approve actions.
-They *cannot* manage recipes or menus.
+Can manage all data for all users.
+- **Manager**: Can manage all operational aspects of the kitchen, including inventory, recipes, menus, purchasing, and reporting for their own created data.
+Cannot manage users or system-wide settings.
-- **Chef**: Can manage recipes, menus, and create ingredients.
-Has access to most operational features.
+- **Chef**: Can manage recipes, menus, and ingredients.
+Has access to production and butchering logs.
-- **User**: Standard operator role for daily tasks: logging sales, physical counts, creating POs, and logging production.
+- **Clerk**: A role focused on logistical tasks.
+Can manage suppliers, create purchase orders, and log sales.
+May be restricted to a single outlet.
+- **Cook**: A role focused on kitchen production.
+Can perform inventory counts, log sub-recipe production, and log butchering.
+May be restricted to a single outlet.
 - **Pending**: A new user who has signed up but cannot access any part of the application until their role is changed by an Admin.

 ## 3. Core Workflow: Inventory to Sales